Ferdinand of Portugal, Lord of Eça

 Ferdinand of Portugal (Fernando), later of Eça or Eza (1378 – 1460), was the son of Portuguese Infante John, Duke of Valencia de Campos.
 João, was a son of king Peter I of Portugal and Galician lady Inês de Castro, "the Queen who ruled after her death".

 His father had been legitimized as Infant of Portugal, and became duke of Valencia de Campos in Castile through his marriage to one of the bastards of King Henry II of Castile.

 Fernando's father John, had married in 1376, (1st marriage), Portuguese lady Maria Téllez de Menezes, assassinated shortly after in 1378 by her husband, who had been alerted of her apparent unfaithfulness.

-Then, he married again in Valencia de Campos in 1378 Constanza de Castilla, Lady of Valencia de Campos, illegitimate daughter of King Henry II of Castile.

 Life

 He was the 1st Lord of Eza in Galicia, from where he took his surname, corrupted in Portuguese into Eça, and which was given to him by Fadrique de Castilla, 1st Duke of Arjona who died in prison.

 Marriages and issue

 It is said Fernando was married to or perhaps lived with many wives, all of them alive.
 Other sources say he married six times, having three or four of them alive at once, but only the name of the sixth wife is known.

 Apparently, this sixth one, was Isabel Dávalos, daughter of Pedro López Dávalos, Adelantado of Murcia, and granddaughter of Ruy López Dávalos, Constable of Castile.
 By her he had: